Trump announces plasma treatment authorized for COVID-19

 “President Trump is once again putting his political goals ahead of the health and well-being of the American public,” Corb said.

-Rigorous studies underway around the country are designed to get that proof, by comparing similar patients randomly assigned to get plasma or a dummy infusion in addition to regular care.
+Rigorous studies are under way around the country, comparing similar patients randomly assigned to get plasma or a dummy infusion in addition to regular care.
 But those studies have been difficult to finish as the virus waxes and wanes in different cities.
 Also, some patients have requested plasma rather than agreeing to a study that might give them a placebo instead.

 Former FDA commissioner Dr. Scott Gottlieb dismissed the suggestion of a slowdown.